Configure test settings

 Enables multiple IP addresses on each load generator.

-This option is applicable for load generators in an AWS or Azure cloud (all regions except for AWS China) and for Windows on-premises load generators.
+This option is applicable for load generators in an AWS or Azure cloud and for Windows on-premises load generators.

 IP addresses are assigned to Vusers on a round-robin basis.
 For example, if a load generator has 10 IP addresses and 100 Vusers are running on it, the first 10 users each have a unique IP address and subsequently, each group of 10 Vusers repeat the IP address pattern.